CodeChain-io/codechain/docs/lock-script.rst

 #############################
 Lock scripts are required in CodeChain when making a transaction to a different user.
 When attempting to make a transaction, the sender must know the receiver's lock script so that the receiver can use his/her private key to use/spend the newly received asset.
-This is analagous to sending money to someone's bank account.
+This is analogous to sending money to someone's bank account.
 Without knowing the reciever's bank account address, you cannot send money to the proper destination.
 Lock scripts are contain two parts: the lockScriptHash and parameter.